Thomas Harriot College of Arts & Sciences

 Click here to see all the award recipients.

 Dr. Whited is accepting Students for the 2018-2019 academic year.

 Fellow in Randomized Behavioral Clinical Trials; 14th Annual Summer Institute on Randomized Behavioral RCTs (2014)

 Post-doctoral Fellowship in Behavioral Medicine Research at the University of Massachusetts Medical School, Division of Preventive and Behavioral Medicine (2012)

 MS, Clinical Psychology, West Virginia University (2007)

-BA, Psychology and Biology, Indiana University of Pennsylvania (2003)
+BA, Psychology (2nd major Biology), Indiana University of Pennsylvania (2003)